ebridges/gphoto-uploader/README.md

 ## Releasing

-Tag the `master` branch with a tag of the form `vX.Y` where X & Y are integers from 0-99.
+Tag the `master` branch with a tag of the form `vX.Y.Z` where X, Y, & Z are integers from 0-99.
 This will create a Github release and publish a standalone executable JAR file to the Github packages repository.

 ## Running